Sushi Sho

 About Sushi Sho

 Sushi Sho is a venue in El Cerrito with a limited public schedule: it is listed as open Friday and Saturday from 6 AM to 10 PM, closed Monday through Thursday and Sunday.
-With so few verified details available, the safest way to plan is to confirm current availability directly before making it the anchor for an outing.
+The safest way to plan is to confirm current availability directly before making it the anchor for an outing.

 A better fit when the schedule works

-The clearest verified distinction for Sushi Sho is its timing.
+The clearest distinction for Sushi Sho is its timing.
 It is not a flexible seven-day option; it is listed only for Friday and Saturday.
-The available venue details do not support claims about a named chef, service format, seating setup, menu structure, signature dishes, or price, so expectations should stay practical: choose it when its El Cerrito location and Friday-Saturday hours fit your plans.
+Expect it to be a practical choice when its El Cerrito location and Friday-Saturday hours fit your plans.

 That makes it a narrow recommendation, but a useful one for planning.
 If the timing does not work, other options to compare include Little Hong Kong Restaurant, New Dumpling, or Mugunghwa.